 To see examples of xdress in action (and sample run control files), here are a few places to look:

-If you have questions or comments, please send them to the mailing list email@example.com or contact the author directly or open an issue on GitHub.
+If you have questions or comments, please sign up for the the mailing list at https://groups.google.com/forum/#!forum/xdress and send an email to email@example.com.
+Alternatively, please contact the authors directly or open an issue on GitHub.